gasparka/thesis/docs/python_bindings.rst

 Floats can be used as constants only, in coperation with Fixed point class.

 User defined types / Submodules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For design reuse it is needed to reuse previously generated designs.
-Traditional HDLs use entity declarations for
-this purpose.
-One of the key assumption of these entities is that they all run in parallel.
-This has some advantages
-and disadvantages.
-Good thing is that this is the most flexible solution, that is it supports as many clocks and clock
-domains as neccessary.
-Disadvantage is that in the end much of the VHDL programing comes down to wiring togather different
-entities, and this can be worksome and bugful process.

-Another downside is that all of these entities must be simulated as a separate process, this has a cost on simulation speed
-and more severily it makes debugging hard..think about debugging multi-threaded programs.

-In contrast to traditional HDLs, Pyha has taken an approach where design reuse is archived trough regular objects.
-This has numerous advantages:

-    - Defining a module is as easy as making an class object
-    - Using submodule is as easy as in traditional programming..just call the functions
-    - Execution in same domain, one process design

-Result of this design decision is that using submodules is basically the same as in normal programming.
-This decision comes with a severe penalty aswell, namely all the submodules then must work with the same clock signal.
-This essentially limits Pyha designs down to using only one clock.
-This is a serious constrain for real life systems, but
-for now it can be lived with.

-It is possible to get around this by using clock domain crossing interfacec between two Pyha modules.

 Support for VHDl conversion is straightforward, as Pyha modules are converted into VHDL struct.
 So having a
 submodule means just having a struct member of that module.